 Prior exploration work was carried out in the area during the 1990s by various companies, although the first significant work on the Project was conducted by BHP Billiton (“BHP”) under an option agreement in 2012.
 The area has extensive post-mineral cover rocks, and therefore exploration was mainly geophysical with limited drilling of widespread holes.
 Although the results of these initial airborne magnetics, gravity and EM studies, along with the limited drilling, were prospective for the potential discovery of a buried porphyry copper deposit, no exploration work was conducted on the property since this time.

-Wealth Copper plans to follow up on this initial exploration work, focusing on the area where a large geophysical anomaly was previously identified.
+World Copper plans to follow up on this initial exploration work, focusing on the area where a series of large coincident geophysical anomalies were previously identified.
 The Project is currently surrounded by large land positions held by several senior copper producers.

 Previous exploration activities identified large coincident aeromagnetic low, gravity high, and extensive EM high anomalies.
 Measuring several kilometers across, the magnetic anomaly shows a smaller weak magnetic high within the broad magnetic low, suggestive of a buried porphyry copper deposit.
 The coincident northwest trending gravity high could represent a buried ridge within a potential porphyry copper system, with an underlying supergene blanket.

 The coincident anomalies exist within close proximity of where traces of the West Fissure undergo an abrupt change in direction from north-south to northwest, at the intersection of a northeast-southwest regional structure.